 The Dollar Store, aka Teacher Store, is the first place I visit to find unique tools for guided reading and literacy stations.
 Repurposing things you find sparks student interest and saves the teacher lots of money.
-In this post, I’ll be sharing some of the ways I’ve used some of the items I’ve snagged.
+In this post, I’ll be sharing some of the ways I’ve used some of the Dollar Store deals I’ve snagged.

 Can you tell what this container is for?
 Item #1 is normally used to make omelets in the microwave…not in my classroom.
-It will now hold the old Scrabble letters I picked up and will become a word building center this fall.
+This Dollar Store deal will now hold the old Scrabble letters I picked up and will become a word building center this fall.
 If you don’t have Scrabble letters, you could make your own letter tiles with the 1 inch tiles from Lowe’s or Home Depot or print/laminate letter tiles.

 Do your students use the hamburger model for paragraph formation?
 These cute condiment coasters will become my visual aids when we work on paragraph formation.
 These “Sandwich” drink coasters are made of cardstock, but wouldn’t they work well for a center for creating a how to paragraph or to go with a sandwich graphic organizer from here.
 I think I will return for additional sets!